-Headset (HSP)
+- Headset (HSP)

 - Dial Up Networking (DUN)

 - Personal Area Networking (PAN)

 - Serial Port (SPP)

+- General Attribute Profile (GATT)

-Turning the Bluetooth On
+Turning On Bluetooth

-The following methods are options on how to turn the Bluetooth on.
+The following methods are options on how to turn on the Bluetooth.
 The result of all the methods is the same.
 You can use the options interchangeably depending on your preference and the programmed functions.

-- Turning the Bluetooth on via the radio menu BT:
+- Turning on the Bluetooth via the radio menu BT: